 A big ride.
 I needed to get in a big ride.
-I got on the internet to double check the weather for Sunday, looking at the hour by hour breakdown to plan out my gear.
-It was going to start out in the teens and end up around 60 degrees outside with winds blowing in from the Southeast.
+I got on the internet to double-check the weather for Sunday, looking at the hour by hour breakdown to plan out my gear.
+It was going to start in the teens and end up around 60 degrees outside with winds blowing in from the Southeast.
 A 40 degree shift in the temperature from the beginning to the end of my ride.
 That makes for a tough clothing plan.
 I like to stay warm and needed most of my winter gear for the morning but would most likely end up in shorts and a jersey by the end.

 I thought about my options as I walked into the garage to get things ready.
 I wanted to wake up early, eat and then hit the road while the sun was rising and warming up the hills.
 Two things needed to happen for this ride to be successful.